- The Making A Connection Program (MAC)

 - Unaccompanied Refugee Minors Program (URM)

-The United States Department of State identifies refugee children overseas who are eligible for resettlement in the U.S., but do not have a parent or guardian.
-Upon arrival in the U.S., these refugee children are placed into the URM program and they receive refugee foster care and other services and benefits.
-Minor foreign-born trafficking victims identified here in the U.S. are also accepted into the program, as are Unaccompanied Alien Children who have adjusted to an asylee or special immigrant juvenile status.
-In New York State the Unaccompanied Refugee Minor Program providers are located in Onondaga County and Monroe County.
+The U.S. Department of State identifies refugee children overseas who are eligible for resettlement in the U.S., but do not have a parent or guardian.
+Upon arrival in the United States, these refugee children are placed into the URM program and they receive refugee foster care and other services and benefits.
+Minor foreign-born trafficking victims identified here in the United States are also accepted into the program, as are Unaccompanied Alien Children who have adjusted to an asylee or special immigrant juvenile status.
+In New York State, URM program providers are located in Onondaga County and Monroe County.
 The two local departments of social services in turn contract for specialized services within their existing foster care system.
 These refugee children remain in the custody of the county within which they reside until they age out of the program.

 - United States Repatriation Program (USRP)